actionzacked/highCardLowCard/README.md

 ## Change Log

 ### September 10, 2023
-Initial release.
+* Initial release.
 My fiance was playing Animal Crossings: New Horizon and one of the characters played this game.
 I thought it would be fun to code it for no reason at all.
 Hope you enjoy!

+* Added a fun little title screen too :)